 Francheska received her B.A. in Pre-Law from the University of Puerto Rico-Rio Piedras Campus and her J.D. from the University of Puerto Rico Law School.
 She is currently a PhD candidate in Developmental Psychology at the University of Michigan.
 Francheska’s research focuses on the ways cultural factors benefit ethnic and racial minority adolescents.
 Her dissertation examines the types of daily academic and family stress Latino high school students experience, its consequences for adolescents’ daily moods and sleep patterns, and whether talking about daily stressful events buffers these relations.

-Andrea received her B.A. in Psychology with Honors from the University of California, Santa Barbara.
+Andrea received her B.A. in Psychology with Honors from the University of California, Santa Barbara and her Master's in Social Work from the University of Michigan.
 She is currently a PhD student in Social Work and Developmental Psychology at the University of Michigan.
-Andrea is broadly interested in the academic functioning and psychosocial well being of adolescent Latino youth, with a particular focus on the factors that increase the utilization of educational and psychological services.
+Andrea is broadly interested in the academic functioning and psychosocial well being of adolescent Latino youth, with two lines of research.
+The first focuses on Latino/a adolescents' exposure to community violence and sexual harassment and their effects on psychological outcomes.
+Second, Andrea examines factors that increase Latino/a students' utilization of educational and psychological services.

 Rosanne Jocson completed a PhD in Developmental Psychology at the University of Michigan, Ann Arbor.
 She is currently an Assistant Professor in the Department of Psychology at Ateneo de Manila University.
 Her research investigates the role of socioeconomic contexts in family and child development and the protective factors that promote resilience and child socio-emotional competence.
 Specifically, she aims to (1) examine how the context of poverty influences parents, children, and adolescents, with a focus on risks such as poor living conditions, neighborhood and housing contexts, and violence exposure; (2) identify protective factors that promote resilience and adaptive functioning among children and adolescents living in low-resource contexts; and (3) inform interventions for families and children at risk.